PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-1-maintenance-release.md

 - [Fix for child themes/multishop themes translations](https://github.com/PrestaShop/PrestaShop/pull/33133)
 - [Fix for issue with PDF files being always in English if generated from back office](https://github.com/PrestaShop/PrestaShop/issues/32530)

 Some of those issues were reported on multiple occasions, so we are happy to finally have them fixed.
-We would like to thank everyone who reported those issues and helped us to fix them.
+We would like to thank everyone who reported the issues and helped us fix them.

 For more details regarding security fixes, you can check the [security advisories](#security-advisories) section below.